This post may contain affiliate links. Read my policy page for more information.

 This creamy beet pasta is a great way to sneak in vegetables if you have a picky eater at home, or you’re cooking for a vegan skeptic.
 The beautiful beetroot sauce is tangy, a little sweet, savory, and umami.
 The best part—you can’t even taste the beets!

 Despite using them in a pasta dish, you can also use beets in many different recipes like cakes and even pancakes, just like I did in my vegan pink beet pancakes recipe.
 Both of these would be excellent dishes to serve for Valentine’s Day!

 Why you’ll love this beet pasta

-- Easy to make: Because we're using raw beets without cooking them first, this cuts the cooking time in half and makes this recipe super easy to make.
+- Easy to make: Because we’re using raw beets without cooking them first, this cuts the cooking time in half and makes this a super easy recipe.

-- Made with simple ingredients: Most of the ingredients used in this beet pasta you probably already have at home.
+- Made with simple ingredients: You probably already have most of the ingredients used in this beet pasta at home.
 If not, they can easily be found at most grocery stores.

 - It’s delicious and comforting: Pasta is the ultimate comfort food!
 Nothing beats a big bowl of your favorite pasta after a long day.

 - Healthy and high in fiber: Beets are one of the most nutritious vegetables out there, packed with fiber, vitamins, and minerals.
 Using whole wheat pasta adds even more dietary fiber and some plant-based protein too.

 - Beets: For this beet pasta recipe, you’ll need raw beets, not roasted or boiled.
 This gives the pasta sauce a vibrant color and adds a ton of nutritional benefits.
 You’ll need approximately 1 large beet or 2 small beets.